20n/act/wikiServices/README.md

 Now go to Route 53 (in AWS) and create an appropriately named `A` record that points to this public IP.

-STOP HERE!
+### Done! ###

+If things are working, *STOP HERE*!
 You have a wiki now, and it has data in it.
 If the shortcut instructions above don't work, you can setup the wiki from scratch by following the instructions below.
+In all likelihood, you should not have to proceed farther than this.

+:end: :hand: :stop_sign: :stop_button:

 ---------